This post was recently updated September 28, 2023.

-- Overstriding (reaching out with their foot rather than placing it under — or closer to — their center of mass)
+- Overstriding (landing with their foot too far in front of their body – effectively putting on the brakes – rather than placing it under — or closer to — their center of mass)

 - Pulling their feet towards them (which, by the way, also puts strain on the hamstring)

-When it came to my own blister, I discovered I was doing the first of these.
+When it came to my own blister, I discovered I was doing the first of these, with one extra mistake.
 More about that in a moment.

-Let’s dive into each with a bit more detail to help you avoid blisters in the future.
+Let’s dive into each running form mistake to help you avoid blisters in the future.

-When you land with your foot too far in front of your body you’ll be applying braking force on your feet every time they hit the ground.
-In other words, as your foot hits, the momentum of your body wants to continue forward but your foot is pushing back against it.
+When you land with your foot too far in front of your body, you’re applying braking force on your feet every time they hit the ground.
+In other words, as your foot hits the ground, the momentum of your body wants to continue forward but your foot is pushing back against it.

 Exactly what happens next depends upon what you’re wearing.
 If you have nothing on your feet, your skin is likely to grip the ground, preventing it from sliding.
 This means stress on your tissues as lower layers essentially tug against the upper layer of your skin.